 BioXFEL is a consortium of eight national institutions with international collaborations and projects.
 Our team consists of more than 100 scientists, faculty, staff, students and administrators.
-Meet some of our member below, or click here to get a full list of our members.

 Our expert team of external advisors routinely assesses the progress BioXFEL is making towards our mission and goals and advises the BioXFEL leadership with suggestions for ensuring our success.
 Meet our advisors below.

 700 Ellicott Street